Yasi92/Happy-Pet/TESTING.md

 ### Products Page
-  * Hover over the product cards and confirm that the box-shadow style is applied when the cards are hovered over.
+  * Hover over the product cards and confirm that the box-shadow style is applied when the cards have hovered over.
   * click on different options of the sorting selector and confirm that it sorts the products as expected.
   * Click on the current category and subcategories shown on product cards and confirm that it filters the relevant category and subcategory properly.
   * Resize the page and confirm the expected layout on medium and small devices applied to the page.